-Strathclyde Country Park will be the host venue for the European Triathlon Championships, with the event taking place amidst the scenic parkland in North Lanarkshire.
+Strathclyde Country Park will be the host venue for the Triathlon European Championships, with the event taking place amidst the scenic parkland in North Lanarkshire.
 The Park hosted the triathlon events at the 2014 Commonwealth Games.
 Temporary grandstands will allow fans a prime view of the action as Europe’s best triathletes compete for the chance to become the 2018 European Champions.

 European Triathlon Union President Renato Bertrandi said: "For the first time in 2018, outside of triathlon being part of other major games’ environments, we will see our ETU European Triathlon Championships become part of a pan-European, multisport event.